 Who doesn’t worry about too much pressure on their kids?
 Yet what parent doesn’t want their child to have a shot at his dreams?

 My own financial reality has included extended unemployment (during which I continued to “work,” but without pay), and more disheartening still, the fact that support agreements are all but unenforceable in certain circumstances.
-We can rail against that fact or cover our eyes, we can hope some day to set the record straight, we can fight that insidious injustice – and still be defeated.
+We can rail against that fact or cover our eyes, we can hope some day to set the record straight (as we see it), we can fight that insidious injustice – and still be defeated.

 Yes – it’s more pressure on kids, and on the remaining parent.